 pmie2col is a simple tool that converts output from pmie(1) into

 default, may be changed with the -w option) with a single space

 between columns.
 That single space can be substituted with an

-alternate delimiter using the -d option (this is useful for importing the data
+alternate delimiter using the -d option (this is useful for

-the -p option (default is 2 decimal places).
+with the -p option (default is 2 decimal places).
 This option

 can and will override any width setting in order to present the